Geography is a key part of the National Curriculum at Danson.

 · A wider understanding of the continent around us – Europe and other European countries.

 · An understanding of river systems and mountains, looking at the physical processes that take place.

 · A closer look at a South American region – Brazil and how the human and physical characteristics differ to those of the UK.

-· Natural disasters and why they occur, focusing on the North American state of California.
+· Natural disasters and why they occur.